students walking on campus

 • Support cultural diversity and sensitivity by being respectful of individual differences as well as the opinions of those who are affected by decisions.

-• Work actively within other areas of the College to ensure a spirit of collaboration and teamwork.
+• Work actively within other areas of the University to ensure a spirit of collaboration and teamwork.

 • Other duties may be assigned from time to time